romaricdrigon/romaricdrigon.github.io/50about.md

 <img src="/assets/images/romaric.jpg" class="profile-img" />

-I'm a software engineer and trainer at [netinfluence](https://netinfluence.ch) in Lausanne, Switzerland.
+I'm a software engineer at [ASIT VD](https://www.asitvd.ch/) in Lausanne, Switzerland.
 I focus mostly on web development, and Symfony framework (certified expert).
 I do some Javascript and devops regularly, too.

-I blog here, in English, and on [netinfluence's blog](https://blog.netinfluence.ch), in French.
+I blog here, in English.
+I also blogged in French on [netinfluence's blog](https://blog.netinfluence.ch).
 I attend a few conferences every year and occasionally do public speaking.
 More informations on [Talks]({% link 20talks.md %}) page.

-Available for contracts.

 ## Contact details